agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 }
 ```

 Tasks are then **round-robin sharded** by index into per-worker buckets (`shard = i % workerCount`, `runner.go:348-351`), and one `WorkloadSpec` is built per worker carrying its `WorkerIndex`, the total `WorkerCount`, the resolved target host/port, and that worker's task slice (`runner.go:353-371`).
-The `GlobalSeed` is identical across all specs so every contestant gets the same logical workload (design Decision 3).
+The `GlobalSeed` is identical across all specs so every contestant gets the same logical workload.

-#### The 1 WorkloadSpec → 1 partition → 1 worker pod mapping (design §4.7)
+#### The 1 WorkloadSpec → 1 partition → 1 worker pod mapping

 `workload.assignments` has **24 partitions** (`ops/kafka/create-topics.sh:39`, `topic-init-job.yaml:52`).
 The controller pins each spec to a specific partition rather than letting Kafka hash it.
 It uses a custom `workerIndexBalancer` that reads the spec's `WorkerIndex` (stashed in `kafka.Message.WriterData`) and computes `partition = worker_index % numPartitions` (`producer.go:71-86`, `buildWorkloadMessages` at `producer.go:155-171`).
 The message key is `session_id:worker_index` for traceability, but the partition is decided by `WriterData`, not the key hash.

-The reason (design §4.7): librdkafka's default `range,roundrobin` assignor (range wins) would hand one consumer pod a **contiguous block** of partitions, so multiple specs would land on one pod and run **serially** — the extra specs would miss the barrier and the run would be collision-degraded.
-By pinning spec `i` to partition `i` and having the workers consume with the **roundrobin** assignment strategy (`schemas/rust .../kafka.rs`, per design §4.7), each spec reaches a **distinct pod**, provided the bot-fleet has `replicas ≥ worker_count`.
+The reason: librdkafka's default `range,roundrobin` assignor (range wins) would hand one consumer pod a **contiguous block** of partitions, so multiple specs would land on one pod and run **serially** — the extra specs would miss the barrier and the run would be collision-degraded.
+By pinning spec `i` to partition `i` and having the workers consume with the **roundrobin** assignment strategy (`schemas/rust .../kafka.rs`, per), each spec reaches a **distinct pod**, provided the bot-fleet has `replicas ≥ worker_count`.
 That is exactly the KEDA pre-scale caveat the producer logs (`producer.go:142-146`).

 A hard guard enforces the invariant: before publishing, the controller reads the live partition count from Kafka metadata (cached after first read, `producer.go:175-195`) and rejects the run if `worker_count > partitions`, with a precise error explaining that two specs would otherwise share a partition (`validateWorkerCapacity`, `producer.go:88-101`).
 In practice this caps a single run at **24 workers**.

 This partitioning is what drives the worker fan-out and how the bot fleet scales horizontally: the unit of horizontal scale is the partition.
-Adding worker pods (up to 24) lets distinct WorkloadSpecs execute in parallel; the bot-fleet *workers* (not the controller) are KEDA-autoscaled 2→50 on `workload.assignments` lag (design §4.10), bounded to ≤24 effective by this layout.
+Adding worker pods (up to 24) lets distinct WorkloadSpecs execute in parallel; the bot-fleet *workers* (not the controller) are KEDA-autoscaled 2→50 on `workload.assignments` lag, bounded to ≤24 effective by this layout.

-### Barrier-after-fan-in / fresh go-time (design §4.4)
+### Barrier-after-fan-in / fresh go-time

 The controller does **not** embed the barrier epoch in the WorkloadSpec.
 It waits for all ready signals first (`awaitReady`), then computes: